Myndex/SAPC-APCA/README.md

 ### APCA _Advanced Perceptual Contrast Algorithm_

 This is a set of contrast assessment methods for predicting perceived contrast between sRGB colors on a computer monitor.
-It is intended as an assessment method for standard relating to content for computer displays and mobile devices.
+It has been developed as an assessment method for W3 WCAG3 accessibility standards relating to content for computer displays and mobile devices.

 ### FEATURES

+* NEW in v0.98: Incorporates Spatial Frequency & Stimulus Size directly in predictions (i.e. provides direct indication of minimum font size andf weight).
 * Spectral weighting of luminance based on sRGB coefficients.
 * Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
 * Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model.